 Okutama Area Guide Lake Okutama

-Lake Okutama is a valuable water source that supplies approximately 20% of the water used by Tokyo residents.
-It is a man-made reservoir straddling Okutama-cho, Nishitama-gun, Tokyo and Tamba-mura, Kitatsuru-gun, Yamanashi Prefecture, and is officially called the Ogouchi Reservoir.
+Lake Okutama is a crucial water source, supplying approximately 20% of Tokyo’s water needs.
+It spans Okutama-cho, Nishitama-gun, Tokyo, and Tamba-mura, Kitatsuru-gun, Yamanashi Prefecture, officially known as the Ogouchi Reservoir.

 Find out more about Lake Okutama here on Google maps.